arcus-azure/arcus.webapi/docs/preview/features/correlation.md

 When an application is configured to use the default configuration of the correlation, each HTTP **response** will have an extra header called `RequestId` containing an unique identifier to distinguish between requests/responses.
 This ID will act as the parent ID for all telemetry that comes after and uses the [HTTP Correlation](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Diagnostics.DiagnosticSource/src/HttpCorrelationProtocol.md) to extract the most recent ID.

 The `X-Transaction-ID` can be overridden by the request, meaning: if the HTTP request already contains a `X-Transaction-ID` header, the same header+value will be used in the HTTP response.
+This header is used to group all logs that belong to the same functional operation together.
+In other words, using this ID, you should be able to find all logs that were generated for this logical operation.

 Additional [configuration](#configuration) is available to tweak this functionality.